-To build a testable iOS app locally, that can run on any real device in the cloud, the following environment variables must be present:
+To build a testable iOS app locally, that can run on any real device in the cloud, the following environment variable must be present:

-A check is made before the start of a run to confirm these environment variables are present.
+A check is made before the start of a run to confirm this environment variable is present.